CiroZhang/cse15l-lab-reports/lab1.md

 hello
 hello
 ```
 Here we are trying to use CAT, but we give it no
 arguments.
 Thus CAT is given no bevaior and does the default
-which is repeating whatever the user inputs
+which is repeating whatever the user inputs.
+The output is kindof
+an error unless the default is what you want.

 --------------------------------------------------
 Question 2: